bichovis/Aperture/README.md

 # Aperture

-Try to create a basic Lightroom clone written in Rust (short of).
+Attempt to create a basic Lightroom clone written in Rust (short of).